- Jamaica travel

 I am from Toronto but my parents are from the beautiful island of Jamaica.
 I visited my Granny there when I was a little girl. now going back as an adult, it’s a completely different experience.
 I will tell you the good, the bad, and the ugly as much as I can remember it.
-The last time I travelled to Jamaica was back in 2012 February.
+The last time I traveled to Jamaica was back in 2012 February.
+We stayed in Montego Bay Jamaica, you can read my blog post to learn more.
 I plan to go again January of 2013.
 So here are the things about visiting Jamaica, I want to prep you for.

 The Jamaican Currency

 The Jamaican currency was very confusing for me.
 I know with time I would get used to it, but I found it confusing.
 First of all it took some time for my brain to accept it as real money, and secondly the conversion is so wide that, that in itself makes it more difficult.
 There is some good news though..

 - In Jamaica you can use American Currency

 - In Jamaica you can use Canadian Currency

 - Yes, they accept all 3 currencies everywhere

 - It is roughly $1 Canadian dollar = $100 Jamaican Dollars